Federal holiday pressures companies to give Juneteenth off

 Jamie Hickey, founder small fitness company in Philadelphia, said he had never heard of Juneteenth until he heard about it last week on the radio.
 Then, his four trainers started talking about it at lunch, and he asked them if it was important to them.
 He decided to make it a day off next year since it was too late to cancel on clients this year.

-Hickey said he took he lead from his employees because, as a white man, he worried about about jumping into trends only to be accused of tokenism.
+Hickey said he took the lead from his employees because, as a white man, he worried about jumping into trends only to be accused of tokenism.

 “I don’t want to fake.
-If you are fake, you get caught and it’s a million times worse," Hikey said.
+If you are fake, you get caught and it’s a million times worse," Hickey said.

 That's a major concern among even the biggest employees, said Erin Eve, CEO of Ichor Strategies, which advises firm on connecting businesses with their communities.
 Eve said companies will get called out by their employees, customers and even investors if they take steps like observing Juneteenth without investing in Black communities or looking at their own internal diversity.